-Returning to the Workforce
+Executives in Recovery Returning to the Workforce

 In terms of job expectations, the U.S. Department of Labor suggests creating a return-to-work agreement before the employee comes back.
 It should outline the employer’s expectations for the returning employee, including zero-tolerance for substance abuse, with the stipulation that breaking the agreement is grounds for termination.
 Another challenge in returning to work after rehab is learning to deal with the stress without the release of alcohol abuse.
 The recovering alcoholic will need to utilize new strategies, such as mindfulness exercises, yoga, breathing, or other physical activities to reduce stress.

 While returning to work can be challenging, it also offers some benefits to the recovering alcoholic.
 The workplace is a structured environment that provides opportunities for creative thinking, problem, solving, and socialization.
 It gives the individual a purpose and an identity.
 But for recovering addicts, there is always the risk of replacing one addiction for another, and one risk for a recovering alcoholic is becoming a work addict.